nextstrain/ncov/docs/clades.md

 | 20C | N America:  USA | C1059T G25563T | 19-21% Globally Apr |

 You can view the current clades on the Global SARS-CoV-2 Nextstrain tree [here](https://nextstrain.org/ncov/global?branchLabel=clade&c=clade_membership).

+### Identifying Nextstrain Clades

+To make it easy for users to identify the Nextstrain clade of their own sequences, we provide [a simple python script](https://github.com/nextstrain/ncov/blob/master/assign_clades.py) that can be run on any Fasta file to assign appropriate clades.

+This script is part of the ‘ncov’ github repository, but does not require running any other part of the pipeline.
+However ‘augur’ must be installed to run the script.
+This can be done [a number of different ways](https://nextstrain.org/docs/getting-started/local-installation#install-augur-with-python), but is often most easily done [using ‘pip’](https://nextstrain-augur.readthedocs.io/en/stable/installation/installation.html#using-pip-from-pypi).